kinderhead/Amethyst/README.md

   * Not usually used directly by the end user
 * String concatenation
 * Dynamic heap allocation and memory management using modern datapack tools like macros and storage
-  * C-style.
-No handholding or garbage collection
+  * Simple garbage collector, C++ smart pointer style
   * Object oriented programming
     * No inheritance yet
   * Statically typed runtime lists (`MCList<T>`)